slk333/lib-ogame/README.md

 ## production

-Get the production of the _Metal Mine_, the _Crystal Mine_, and the _Deuterium Synthesizer_, per second.
-The Deuterium Synthesizer takes into account the planet's max temperature.
-The temperature fallbacks to 0°C if omitted.
+Get the production of each mine, given their level, per second:

 ```typescript
 getMetalMineProduction(25)